fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 This uses SCTP {{!RFC9260}} and a DTLS encapsulation of SCTP packets {{?RFC8261}}.

-Using the SDP negotiation procedure described in this document allows skipping the exchange of the SCTP INIT, INIT ACK, COOKIE ECHO and COOKIE ACK chunks and reduces the time to open a datachannel by up to two round trip times.
+Using the SDP negotiation procedure described in this document allows skipping the exchange of the SCTP INIT, INIT ACK, COOKIE ECHO and COOKIE ACK chunks and reduces the time to open a data channel by up to two round trip times.

 --- middle

 # Introduction

 SCTP {{RFC9260}} establishes its associations using a four-way handshake, which primarily serves to protect against half-open (SYN-flood) attacks.
-For WebRTC, SCTP runs encapsulated within DTLS {{RFC8261}} which establishes a secure, encrypted channel between the peers, which prevents half-open attacks.
+For WebRTC, SCTP runs encapsulated within DTLS {{RFC8261}}, which establishes a secure, encrypted channel between the peers that prevents half-open attacks.

 The full connection setup between two entities using WebRTC, consisting of the exchange of SDP over the signaling channel, ICE and DTLS establishment and the SCTP handshake, is shown below (with annotations for the number of full round trips):